 This green iced tea recipe echoes the old Southern tradition of adding fresh mint leaves to tea.
 The aroma is wonderful, and the addition of mint makes the tea especially refreshing.
 If you want to increase the minty flavor, break or crush a few of the mint leaves, but be careful here—you don’t want too much mint flavor.
 Try this green iced tea recipe on a very hot day, and you’ll see what I mean about it being super refreshing!

 - 1 bunch fresh mint leaves (about a cup)

 - 1 cup sugar

-- Rinse mint leaves and shake gently.
-Place leaves in a large bowl.
+- Rinse the mint leaves and shake them gently.
+Place the leaves in a large bowl.

-- Pour two quarts boiling water over mint and tea bags.
+- Pour 2 quarts of boiling water over the mint and tea bags.

 - Strain into a 2-quart pitcher.

-- Cover and store in refrigerator until cold.
+- Cover and store in the refrigerator until cold.